Beyond-jQuery/book/manuscript/attributes.md

 ### Data attributes {#data-attributes}

-%%- data attributes (more about this in the html-data.txt chapter)
+%%- Brief mention - more about this in the html-data.txt chapter

 ### Other standard and custom attributes